 Ref Question Guidance FP01 How many professional staff are employed at the firm?
 Professional staff means all staff, including sole practitioners, principals and subcontractors, directly engaged in the provision of services to clients, whether or not they are professionally qualified.
-FP05 Is your firm licensed for DPB licensed activities These are arrangements whereby a firm obtains a Designated Professional Body (DPB) licence to conduct a specific range of investment business activities in accordance with the DPB (Investment Business) Handbook.
+FP05 Is your firm licensed for DPB licensed activities These are arrangements whereby a firm obtains a Designated Professional Body (DPB) licence to conduct a specific range of investment business activities in accordance with the DPB (Investment Business) Handbook .
 If your firm wishes to become DPB licensed, you should contact the Regulatory Support team on +44 (0)1908 546 302.
 FP11- FP12d Consumer credit-related regulated activities If you are undertaking consumer credit-related regulated activities and are not making use of ICAEW's arrangements, you will need to use another designated professional body's arrangements, be FCA authorised or be an appointed representative of an FCA authorised firm.
-As ICAEW has regulatory arrangements in place for consumer credit, we also need to know what consumer credit activities you are undertaking and your firm's income from consumer credit activities.
+As ICAEW has regulatory arrangements in place for consumer are different to the proof to know what apparents are different to the proof to know what apparents are different to the proof to t credit, we also need to know what consumer credit activities you are undertaking and your firm's income from consumer credit activities.
 For more information on ICAEW's arrangements on consumer credit visit icaew.com/ccl